certhub/certhub/doc/systemd.rst

 another host, ``certhub-repo-push@.path`` unit to trigger it automatically whenever the ``master`` branch of the repository changes.

+Note, ``certhub-repo-push@.service`` requires working SSH access via public key authentication to the remote end.

 This unit takes the full remote URL including the path as the service instance name which needs to be escaped using ``systemd-escape --template``.
+Note, when copy-pasting output from ``system-escape`` into a shell then it is necessary to escape backslashes with an additional backslash.

 Shell: